Siemens and unions: Supervisory board

 Siemens AG has a 20 member supervisory board, with 10 members representing management and 10 representing employees.
-The employee side includes 3 IG Metall trade unionists and 7 Siemens employees who are members of the European and Group Works Council as well as the Central Works Councils of Siemens AG, Siemens Mobility and Siemens Healthcare.
+The employee side includes 3 IG Metall trade unionists and 7 Siemens employees who are members of Siemens European Works Council, Group Works Council, or the corresponding Central Works Councils of Siemens AG and its subsidiaries Siemens Mobility and Siemens Healthcare.

 Works Councils

 As of 2016, Siemens AG employees in Germany elected 95 different Works Councils, one for each factory plant (Betrieb).
-The Works Councils formally coordinate through a 58 member Central Works Council.
-This Central Works Council, along with the other Central Works Councils (e.g Siemens Mobility and Siemens Healthcare) of the Siemens Group coordinate through a Group Works Council.
+The Works Councils formally coordinate nation wide through a 58 member Central Works Council.
+This Central Works Council, along with the other Central Works Councils representing the subsidiary legal entities (e.g Siemens Mobility and Siemens Healthcare) of the Siemens Group coordinate through the Group Works Council.
 The Group Works Council and employee representatives from other Siemens countries form a 37 member European Works Council which is known internally as the Siemens Europe Committee (SEC).
 The SEC was formed in 1995 under a 'voluntary basis', the same year the EU directive 94/45/EC was ratified.

 Management friendly influence

-According to the Labor Monthly Review, since 1920, Siemens president Carl Friedrich von Siemens promoted the yellow union movement through the organization "National Federation of German Unions" (German: Nationalverband Deutscher Gewerkschaften) in companies like Siemens and Krupp, in order to win representation in works councils and to 'resist bolshevization' of German life.
+According to a 1921 edition of the Monthly Labor Review, Siemens president Carl Friedrich von Siemens promoted the company union movement through the organization "National Federation of German Unions" (German: Nationalverband Deutscher Gewerkschaften) in companies like Siemens and Krupp, in order to win representation in works councils and to 'resist bolshevization' of German life.

-Arbeitsgemeinschaft Unabhängiger Betriebsangehöriger (English: Working Group of Independent Company Employees; AUB) was founded in the Siemens birth location Erlangen, Germany in 1974 as the Aktionsgemeinschaft Unabhängiger Betriebsräte (English: Action Group of Independent Works Councils).
+Arbeitsgemeinschaft Unabhängiger Betriebsangehöriger (AUB; Working Group of Independent Company Employees) was founded in the Siemens birth location Erlangen, Germany in 1974 as the Aktionsgemeinschaft Unabhängiger Betriebsräte (Action Group of Independent Works Councils).
 In 1985 it became a professional association and was renamed in 1986 to its present name.
-AUB illegally received over 30 million Euros from Siemens through its chairman Wilhelm Schelsky.
+AUB illegally received over 30 million euros from Siemens through its chairman Wilhelm Schelsky.
 Its primary opponent is the IG Metall trade union.
-AUB runs its own list of candidates in Works Council elections and promotes company collective agreements over regional collective agreements.
+AUB runs its own list of candidates in Works Council elections and promotes in-house collective agreements over regional collective agreements.